Dog Spaying and Neutering

 How old should a dog be before neutering/spaying?

-The age recommended for spaying and neutering can vary dependant on the size and sex of your dog.
+The age recommended for spaying and neutering can vary depending on the size and sex of your dog.
 For large breed male dogs, we often wait until 10-12 months of age to allow time to reach sexual maturity.
 For small to medium breed males and female dogs, we perform the surgery at six months of age.
 Please contact Cumberland Veterinary Clinic to determine better the appropriate age to spay or neuter your dog.

 How much does it cost to neuter/spay a dog?